dokku/dokku/docs/community/plugins.md

 <sup>2</sup> Adds the possibility to add SSH deployment keys to receive private hosted packages

 <sup>3</sup> Adds the ability to add custom hosts to the containers known_hosts file to be able to ssh them easily (useful with deployment keys)

+<sup>4</sup> Adds the ability to sync an application repo with a remote Github repo (useful for automated rebuilds without needing a git push from an external system).

 ### Other Plugins